mess110/laze-1/api/README.md

 # api

-Simple http server which can issue terminal commands
+Simple http/https server which can issue terminal commands

 ## setup

+Authentitaion is based on a secret token.
+Don't share it with anybody and use https.

 ```
 TOKEN=secret node api.js